Career Opportunities

 Qualifications Sought:

-• An advanced degree in fine arts, arts education, educational leadership, or a related field is strongly preferred.
+• Bachelor’s degree required; Master’s degree in counseling, education, or a related field preferred.

 Interested applicants should send cover letter, resume, and 3-5 references to employment@emeryweiner.org.